friscoMad/botCommander/README.md

 ## Load plugins

-Another feature of the library is the hability to load commands from external files, it is really easy with `.load(path)` if the path is a file and exports function it will be called with parser as the only argument so it can add commands or even call load itself.
+Another feature of the library is the ability to load commands from external files, it is really easy with `.load(path)` if the path is a file and exports function it will be called with parser as the only argument so it can add commands or even call load itself.
 Take into account that relative paths are resolved from the main script path.

 plugin.js